 Barbara Hepworth’s 1973 bronze-cast sculpture Conversation with Magic Stones is mythic, mysterious, and interactive.
-Barbara Hepworth, born in 1903, was an English artist, famous for her modernist sculpture.
+Hepworth (1903–1975) was an English artist famous for her modernist sculptures.

 Bronze-cast works are reproducible because their creation process involves a mold.
 Although identical copies of Conversation with Magic Stones exist, they are individualized by the space they occupy and the unique mythic character they invoke.